Timeline extended for launch of Wilson Library facilities work.

 Encoded by: ByteManagers Inc., 2008

-Concious Editing by Nancy Kaiser, September 2022: updated abstract, headings, biographical note, collection overview, contents list.
+Concious Editing by Nancy Kaiser, September 2022 (updated abstract, subject headings, biographical note, collection overview, contents list); Saija Wilson, May 2024 (updated abstract, biographical note, collection overview, contents list).

 Since August 2017, we have added ethnic and racial identities for individuals and families represented in collections.
 To determine identity, we rely on self-identification; other information supplied to the repository by collection creators or sources; public records, press accounts, and secondary sources; and contextual information in the collection materials.
 Omissions of ethnic and racial identities in finding aids created or updated after August 2017 are an indication of insufficient information to make an educated guess or an individual's preference for identity information to be excluded from description.
 When we have misidentified, please let us know at wilsonlibrary@unc.edu.